 There are an estimated 20,000 amateur strongman athletes in the North America that compete in over 200 events throughout the year.

 All athletes qualify for the Arnold Amateur Strongman World Championships by winning or placing in a national championships conducted by their national federation.
-U.S. competitors qualified at the North American Strongman National Championships held in Quad Cities, Iowa in October 2016 as well as at a variety of Platinum Plus events held around the world.
+U.S. competitors will qualify at the North American Strongman National Championships.

 The Arnold Amateur World Strongman Championships are governed by Strongman Corporation.